NYPL/research-catalog/README.md

 First, identify the issue with the deployment using logs (Cloudwatch, New Relic, Vercel production build).
 Once the issue is identified, you can immediately resolve by doing an ECS rollback: re-deploy the last working task definition revision so the service runs the old Docker image and old environment configuration.
-2. Git commit rollback: revert the repo to a previous commit and redeploy that version
+Otherwise, "roll back" by Git commit: remove (or resolve) the introduced issue, commit, and deploy again.
+Alternatively, `git reset` to the last working commit and deploy again.
+Avoid `git revert`, if possible, to keep commit history clean.

 ### Vercel Preview Links